Skip to content

 Quiz night round: Pick 10-15 questions across 3-4 categories.
 Mix difficulties.
 Award 1 point for easy, 2 for medium, 3 for hard.
 The music and technology sections work best as openers because everyone has an opinion about the 80s.

 Party game: Read questions aloud and let people shout answers.
-The toys and fashion category gets the most debate from people who lived through the decade.
+The toys and fashion round draws the most heat from people who lived through it.
 The video games section is a sleeper hit with mixed-age groups.

 Self-challenge: Open LearnClash, pick a 1980s pop culture topic, and see how you stack up.
 Each round takes 3 minutes.
 The spaced repetition system tracks which questions you miss and brings them back until you get them right.